svkucheryavski/svelte-plots-basic/README.md

 From version *2.3.0* it is possible to save any plot as an SVG or PNG file.
 In order to use this you need to add additional parameter to `Axes` component, `downloadLinks`.
 This parameter may have the following values:

 * `"none"` — turns this functionality off (default value).
-* `"hover"` — buttons with download options appear when user hovers mouse on the plot.
+* `"hover"` — buttons with download options appear when user hovers mouse over the plot.
 * `"fixed"` — buttons with download options are always shown.

 You can also specify parameter `fileName` which should be the desired filename for the plot without extension (e.g. `fileName="myplot"`).